 Risk: Low to Unknown

-CASH.TO is managed by Horizons ETFs Management Inc., the 4th largest ETF provider in Canada with over $24 billion in assets in 107 funds as of April 2023 (source).
+CASH.TO is managed by Global X Investments Canada Inc. (previously Horizons ETFs Management Inc.), the 4th largest ETF provider in Canada with:

-With its size and assets under management, Horizons ETFs Management Inc. appears to be a relatively reputable company, but like all companies, there is always an unknown element at play.
+With its size and assets under management, Global X Investments Canada Inc. appears to be a relatively reputable company, but like all companies, there is always an unknown element at play.

 There is a possibility that the CASH.TO could be discontinued, or if the company ceases to operate.
 If the company ceases to operate, the assets under management would likely be taken over by another investment firm.
 In this case, investors would still remain protected.